neherlab/covid19_scenarios/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
 about: Tell us if something is broken
-labels: 't:bug', 'help wanted', 'needs triage'
+labels: t:bug, help wanted, needs triage
 ---
 <!---
 Thanks for filing an issue 😄!
 Before you submit, please read the following: